Andriy723/eventManagment_frontend/README.md

 # eventManagment_frontend
 The front end part for test task.
 EventManager - a cite for creating, managing, searching all events.
+You can controle all the events that you created.
+You can see the recommandations in the deatail view page.
+The UI is brilliant.
+You can watch the events, edit them and event share them with your friends.
+On a cite you can also watch where the event is held and even lay a route to the point.

 # Getting Started with EventManager